Angus North and Mearns (Scottish Parliament constituency)

 Angus North and Mearns (Gaelic: Aonghas a Tuath agus a' Mhaoirne) is a county constituency of the Scottish Parliament covering parts of the council areas of Angus and Aberdeenshire.
 Under the additional-member electoral system used for elections to the Scottish Parliament, it elects one Member of the Scottish Parliament (MSP) by the first past the post method of election.
 It is also one of ten constituencies in the North East Scotland electoral region, which elects seven additional members in addition to the ten constituency MSPs, producing a form of proportional representation for the region as a whole.

-The seat was created for the 2011 Scottish Parliament election, and has been held by Mairi Gougeon of the Scottish National Party since the 2016 Scottish Parliament election.
+The seat was created for the 2011 Scottish Parliament election, and was held by Mairi Gougeon of the Scottish National Party from the 2016 Scottish Parliament election until 2026.

 Electoral region

 The other nine constituencies of the North East Scotland region are: Aberdeen Central, Aberdeen Donside, Aberdeen Deeside and North Kincardine, Aberdeenshire East, Aberdeenshire West, Angus South, Banffshire and Buchan Coast, Dundee City East and Dundee City West.
 The region covers all of the Aberdeen City council area, the Aberdeenshire council area, the Angus council area, the Dundee City council area and part of the Moray council area.